Quantization Condition of the Bound States in $n$th-order Schr\"{o}dinger equations: Introduction

-In this paper, we will discuss the bound states in higher-order differential equations, and prove the general quantization condition shown in the abstract.
+{{} In Ref. \cite{fan2022}, we solved a fourth-order ordinary differential equation for a Bogoliubov-de Gennes equation with parabolic dispersions, and observed that the quantizaton condition of the bound states coincides with that of the Schr\"{o}dinger equation.} In this paper, we will discuss the bound states in general higher-order differential equations, and prove the general quantization condition shown in the abstract.
 An illustration of the bound state in the potential well is drawn in Fig. \ref{demo}.
 It is found that the general quantization condition is invariant except for the wave vector which changes according to the order of differential equations.
 Thus, we generalize the WKB result to higher-order differential equations, and the Schr\"{o}dinger equations are merely a class of important examples in our proof.
 We shall see that both phase factors and Bessel functions, which are significant for theoretical physics, play pivotal roles in the proof.

 Before the proof, let us see the brief procedure first.
-(1) We find the asymptotic behavior of the wave functions; (2) Use the Frobenius method to find the wave function near turning points, and get $\Psi _{j}(x)$; (3) Continue with the wave function obtained in the second step, change the variable the Cartesian coordinate $x$ to the phase $\phi _{0}$ of the wave function, i.e., $\Psi _{j}(x)\rightarrow \Psi _{j}(\phi _{0})$; (4) Use the Bessel functions to represent $\Psi _{j}(\phi _{0})$, and use $\Psi _{\kappa }(\phi _{0})$ to represent the asymptotic behavior of $\Psi _{j}(\phi _{0})$; (5) Use the continuous condition at the turning points to find the relationship between coefficients in $\Psi =\sum_{j}\alpha _{j}\Psi _{j}$ on two sides of a specific turning point; (6) Let all exponentially growing components vanish, and prove another relationship between coefficients; (7) Finally, compare with the asymptotic behavior acquired in the first step, and then obtain the quantization condition.
+(1) We find the asymptotic behavior of the wave functions; (2) Use the Frobenius method to find the wave function near turning points, and get $\Psi _{j}(x)$; (3) Continue with the wave function obtained in the second step, {{} change the variable} $x$ of the wave function to an integral $\phi _{0}$, i.e., $\Psi _{j}(x)\rightarrow \Psi _{j}(\phi _{0})$; (4) Use the Bessel functions to represent $\Psi _{j}(\phi _{0})$, and use $\Psi _{\kappa }(\phi _{0})$ to represent the asymptotic behavior of $\Psi _{j}(\phi _{0})$; (5) Use the continuous condition at the turning points to find the relationship between coefficients in $\Psi =\sum_{j}\alpha _{j}\Psi _{j}$ on two sides of a specific turning point; (6) Let all exponentially growing components vanish, and prove another relationship between coefficients; (7) Finally, compare with the asymptotic behavior acquired in the first step, and then obtain the quantization condition.
 After the proof, we will give typical physical applications.
-Last but not least, in the remarks, we will distinguish between odd $n$ and even $n$ cases, and discuss some crucial calculation details, conjectures, etc. Symbols with similar appearances are collected in Appendix \ref{symbols}.
+Last but not least, in the remarks, we will distinguish between odd $n$ and even $n$ cases, and discuss some crucial calculation details, conjectures, etc. Symbols with similar appearances are collected in Appendix \ref{{symbols}}.

-\section{Bound states in $e^{-i \pi n/2} \nabla_x ^{n}\Psi =(E-\Delta(x) )\Psi $}
+\section{Bound states in $e^{-i \pi n/2} {{}\frac{d^n\Psi(x)}{d x^n} } =(E-{{} V(x) } )\Psi $}